TALKS

 December 10th, 2025

-Speaker: Sigurdardottir Lab
+Speaker: Heida Maria Sigurdardottir

 Link to Zoom recording of Talk: Coming soon!